release-it/release-it/README.md

 }
 ```

+### Distribution Repository

+Some projects use a special distribution repository.

+There might be multiple reasons to do.

+* Distribute more "clean" file structures (without unrelated test, manifest, documentation files etc.).
+* Distribute to target specific package managers (without any test files).
+One example is the "shims" repositories in [https://github.com/components](https://github.com/components).

-If you also want to release to "distribution repo", you'll need to set `distRepo` to a git endpoint (e.g. `'git@github.com:webpro/awesome-component.git'`).
+To release to a separate "distribution repo", you'll need to set `distRepo` to a git endpoint (e.g. `"git@github.com:webpro/awesome-component.git"`).

-### Overrides

-Place a `.release.json` file and **Release It** will use it to overwrite default settings.
-You can use `--config` if you want to use another filename/location.
-Most options can be set on the command-line (these will have highest priority).

-### Notes
+### GitHub

+#### SSH keys & git remotes

 The tool assumes you've configured your SSH keys and remotes correctly.
-In case you need to configure things, the following pages might be of help.
+In case you need to configure things for GitHub, the following pages might be of help.

 * GitHub Help: [SSH](https://help.github.com/categories/56/articles)
 * GitHub Help: [Managing Remotes](https://help.github.com/categories/18/articles)

-### GitHub release
+#### GitHub release

-To create [GitHub releases](https://help.github.com/articles/creating-releases/), you'll need to set `githubRelease` to true, get a [GitHub access token](https://github.com/settings/tokens), and make this available as the environment variable defined with `githubTokenRef`.
+To create [GitHub releases](https://help.github.com/articles/creating-releases/), you'll need to set `githubRelease` to `true`, get a [GitHub access token](https://github.com/settings/tokens), and make this available as the environment variable defined with `githubTokenRef`.
 With the default settings, you could set it like this:

 ```shell
 export GITHUB_TOKEN="f941e0..."
 ```

+### Local overrides

+Place a `.release.json` file in your project root, and **Release It** will use it to overwrite default settings.
+You can use `--config` if you want to use another filename/location.
+Most options can be set on the command-line (these will have highest priority).

 ## What it does